microsoft/microsoft-ui-xaml-specs/spec_template.md

 > See comments in Markdown for how to use this spec template

+To do:
+* PR ProtectedCursor updates
+* PR RGB updates

 <!-- The purpose of this spec is to describe new APIs, in a way
 that will transfer to docs.microsoft.com.